Estimated Reading Time: 5 minutes

 If I was able to, I’d put user behavior analytics (UBA) up for the ‘Breakout Performance of the Year’ award.
 Many of the top players in the space not only won some serious deals this year, but they also garnered the attention of many a VC firm.
 UBA solves a problem that we all have been dealing with for as long as the IT industry has been around: how do we discern the activity of a normal user from that of an adversary using a compromised credential?
 It sounds simple, that is, until you try to write a Hadoop query for it.

 The reality is, any time you involve pesky humans, nothing it really straight-line predicable.
 It’s all about watching, modeling, comparing to like users, modeling some more, and feeding that back into the model, only to start all over again for weeks and months on end.
-Many of the current UBA vendors have gone to extensive lengths to develop models and machine-learning algorithms to prototype a user’s behaviour and compare that baseline to future activities.
+Many of the current UBA vendors have gone to extensive lengths to develop models and machine-learning algorithms to prototype a user’s behavior and compare that baseline to future activities.
 While this sounds like something directly out of Ex Machina, the evolution of big data technology coupled with some serious Data Science is actually showing promise.

 Finally, in contrast to some of the mistakes that early threat intelligence vendors made, many of the UBA vendors have focused on integration capabilities as well, allowing you to keep your single-pane-of-glass while still taking advantage of the algorithmics of the solution.
-This integration approach will provide long term intelligence into the entire ecosystem, enhancing all aspects of the control base.
+This integrated approach will provide long term intelligence into the entire ecosystem, enhancing all aspects of the control base.

 And since I haven’t gone out on the ledge too far already, how about a few bleeding-edge considerations that will likely start gaining traction throughout 2016…